Rborres/Sosqua/README.md

 ## Pilot Test

-In order to contuct a concept study, a pilot test was developed for 4 farms.
+In order to contuct a concept study, a pilot test was developed for 4 farms for the last 6 months.

 ### Choose a Place